mondago/ucclient-js-sdk/README.md

 ## Dependencies

-Download your software dependencies [here](https://www.gointegrator.co.uk/)
+Download your software dependencies [here](https://gointegrator.com/downloads/software/uk)

 ## Features

 -   **Monitor login**: check for the start up and login of your desktop client, telling you when you can start using the api
--   **Monitor calls**: see your call events coming in, initial event and updates to your calls.
+-   **Monitor calls**: see your call events coming in, initial event and updates to your calls
 -   **Control handset**: use the api to easily control your active calls and make new calls

 ## Installing